Loopring/trusted_setup/README.md

 ../powersoftau/target/release/prepare_phase2
 ```

 We're now ready to setup phase 2.
 Open `config.py` and modify `circuit_permutations` with all the circuits that are needed.
 Once you've done this, create a new branch for the `phase2-bn254` repo and commit your changes to that branch.
-From now on, make sure all participants checkout that branch when participating.
+Make sure all participants checkout that branch when participating.

 We can now create the initial parameters: